MMJGGR/Phase_3_Project/readme.md

 All our features are categorical variables.

-### Visualizing the distribution of our features
+### Visualizing the distribution of our dataset
-for column in X.columns:
+for column in df_preprocessed.columns:
     plt.figure(figsize = (18,10))
     sns.countplot(data=df_preprocessed, x=column, order=df_preprocessed[column].value_counts().index)
     plt.xticks(rotation=90)